PGY1 Pharmacy Residency Curriculum

 Longitudinal Responsibilities

-Each resident is responsible for the completion of residency project.
-The project may be in the form of original research, a problem-solving exercise, or development, enhancement or evaluation of some aspect of pharmacy operations or patient care services.
-As a component of the project, the resident will submit the project as a work in progress for poster presentation at the ASHP Midyear Meeting.
-Each resident will complete a project report using an accepted manuscript style suitable for publication in the professional literature.
+Each resident is responsible for the completion of both a medication use evaluation (MUE) and longitudinal residency research/quality improvement (QI) project.
+Projects may be in the form of original research, problem-solving exercises, or development, enhancement or evaluation of some aspect of pharmacy operations or patient care services.

 Each resident will be required to complete at least five (5) presentations throughout the year.
 It is expected that all residents attend all scheduled resident report presentations being delivered by any PGY1 or PGY2 resident.